-An on-line database on the Council's website makes it convenient to search for information on discretionary allocations.
+A database on the Council's website makes it convenient to search for information on discretionary funding allocations.
 Periodic updates of information in the online database will reflect any changes and/or additions made by approved Transparency Resolutions (note that the database may not be updated immediately).
-The database also indicates whether an organization is designated to receive funding from the Council.
 The Council database is available at http://council.nyc.gov/html/budget/database.shtml.